piofthings/web/dev/posts/piwars-the-aftermath-1.md

     - It communicates with the Pi over I2C bus and the address is programmable so you can dasiy chain multiple Thunderborgs together.
 - Ultraborg is super versatile for controlling Servos and the API is perfectly adequate.
 I didn't get a chance to use the Ultrasonics fully.
 They were a bit slow when I started, but I think I just need to optimise my code better to make full use of the board.
 - The Pixy Cam worked brilliantly for straight line speed.
 We were a little lucky about the afternoon time slot for straight line speed.
 The speed we got was more to do with inefficient code than hardware.
-- The HobbyWing UBEC was predictable and powered the Ultraborg with a steady 6V.
+- The HobbyWing UBEC was predictable and powered the Ultraborg with a steady 6V when powered via the batteries.
+- 18650 Batteries are bulky workhorses.
+I was looking for less 'explody' batteries and turns out 18650s are the batteries used in Teslas (and vaping machines O_o).
+They didn't need a complicated charger setup and provided upto 20amps of current if required.
+They were the powerhouse for the big and chunky Pi-o-steer.
+I had carried four sets with me, but I needed only two.

 ### The challenges
 #### Straight line speed